laoyigrace/subject/doc/source/glanceapi.rst

     ...]}

-List Available Images in More Detail
+List Available Subjects in More Detail
 ************************************

 We want to see a more detailed list of available subjects that the authenticated